Social Media vs. Multi-Channel Marketing: The Ultimate Strategy Guide for Real Estate Agents

 • Email subject: “Your Greenview pricing guide is ready to download.”

 • Social caption: “Short video today, full Greenview seller guide inside the link.
-See real list prices and days on market before you decide.”
+See local pricing and days on market before you decide.”

 • Website hero line: “Sell in Greenview with a clear plan instead of guesswork.”